30 to Complete

 - Stay up-to-date on course offerings and events by checking MyNEVADA every week.
 This is how you will know about important deadlines, academic events and registration information.

 If you have been awarded institutional aid that requires enrollment in 15 credits per semester but circumstances only allow you to enroll in 12 credits per semester, you will be required to demonstrate how you plan to complete 30 credits per year.
-You'll need to submit the Thirty to Complete Plan of Study form for the applicable year.
+You'll need to submit the Thirty to Complete Plan of Study form for the applicable semester.